-o Options:
+There are two different versions of back, one for old ELTEC drivers and one for original Microware drivers.
+At this time Microware drivers are used with OS-9 V3.0 only.

--s= <filename></filename> Specifies source/destination saveset name for disk. -t[= <filename>]</filename> Specifies source/destination saveset name for tape.
-If no filename/device is specified, back uses the default tape device mt0 and the name save_1. -i= <date></date> Only files with a more recent date than specified in <date> are treated.
-Format of <date>: dd.mm.yy[-hh.mm]</date></date> -z[= <filename>]</filename> Reads an exclude list.
+-s=<filename> Specifies source/destination saveset name for disk.

+-t[=<filename>] Specifies source/destination saveset name for tape.
+If no filename/device is specified, ${\tt back}$ uses the default tape device mt0 and the name save\1.

+-i=<date> Only files with a more recent date than specified in

+<date> are treated.

+Format of <date>: dd.mm.yy[-hh.mm]

+-z[=<filename>] Reads an exclude list.
 None of the files/ subdirectories in this list will be treated.
 Note that the full pathname of each file/directory is required.
-Wildcards ('','?') are accepted.
-If <filename> is given hash will read the exclude list from</filename>

-Wildcards ('','?') are accepted.
+Wildcards ('\','?') are accepted.
 If <filename> is given, back will read the exclude list from <filename>, otherwise it will be read from the standard input path.
 Input from standard input path can be terminated by <ESC>.

--o[= <filename>]</filename> Reads a select list.
+-o[=<filename>] Reads a select list.
 Only the files/subdirectories included in this list will be treated.
-For more details, see the '-z' option. -f[= <filename>]</filename> Formats destination device. <filename> is the name of a command file, which is forked by back.
+For more details, see the '-z' option.

+-f[=<filename>] Formats destination device. <Filename> is the name of a command file, which is forked by back.

 This file has to contain a command line like: format /d0 -npnvnfr.
 The default command file is /dd/SYS/format.back.
-Tapes should always be erased prior writing first saveset.</filename> -b= <num></num> Allocates <num> KB of memory for copying.
-Back uses 100 KB by default.</num> -р Asks before copying. -q Doesn't ask before copying (default). -X Debug mode -1 Lists names of the files in the saveset.
-(Works only on saveset) -V Verifies the files in the saveset.
-(Works only on saveset) -a Writes a saveset in block mode. -C Fills last block to complete buffer size. -k Doesn't overwrite existing files (copy and rename first).
-The following op tions only make sense if destination is not a saveset. -r Writes over existing destination file with same name without asking. -n Asks if existing destination file with same name shall be overwritten. (default) -u Update mode.
+Tapes should always be erased prior writing first saveset.

+-b=<num> Allocates <num> KB of memory for copying.
+Back uses 100 KB by default.

+-p Asks before copying.

+-q Doesn't ask before copying (default).

+-x Debug mode

+-l Lists names of the files in the saveset.
+(Works only on saveset)

+-v Verifies the files in the saveset.
+(Works only on saveset)

+-a Writes a saveset in block mode.

+-c Fills last block to complete buffer size.

+-k Doesn't overwrite existing files (copy and rename first).

+The following options only make sense if destination is not a saveset.

+-r Writes over existing destination file with same name without asking.

+-n Asks if existing destination file with same name shall be overwritten. (default)

+-u Update mode.
 Only sources with a more recent creation date than existing destination are treated.
 Add '-r' option if for automatic update.